EnzoFilangi/M2-MobileDevelopmentProject/README.md

 # <p align="center">Efrei Mobile Development Project</p>

 This repo contains the submission of Samuel Bader and Enzo Filangi for the final project of the M2 Mobile Development course at Efrei Paris.

+The goal of this project was to build an iOS application for a convention which would display informations about all the talks that would happen at that conference.
+To train and demonstrate our understanding of the course material, we chose to use SwiftUI as the GUI framework for our app.

 ## Installation
 Open Xcode on a mac running macOS 12.6 Monterey or later